mr2raccoon/caactus/README.md

 ### 8.2 Global Settings

-1. On the top, enter the path to your main folder.
+1. On the top of the GUI, enter the path to your main folder.

 ![main_folder](caactus/gui/assets/images/set_mainfolderpath.png)